TWO NEW SADDLES BY JEFF HASLAM

 This has become the tree style that we build on more than any other, it's a classic!

 This saddle has a 4 x 96 degree gullet, 4" high cantle, 4 1/2" horn cap, inskirt rigging.
-Contact us for more pictures or details. $4900
+Contact us for more pictures or details.
+This saddle is SOLD

 This saddle has a 4 x 93 degree gullet, 4" cantle, 4 3/4" horn cap, inskirt rigging, Basket stamped with Oak leaves and acorns.
 Price includes stirrups. $5100